UST-QuAntiL/qhana-docker/docs/workflows.md

 ![Click wrench icon.](images/workflow-editor/add_qhana_task3.png)

+You can either search for the plugin name or navigate through the list "QHAna Tasks" -> "QHAna Service Tasks".
 Select the "hello-world" plugin to convert this task to the QHAna service task for the "hello-world" plugin.
+You could also use the "CUSTOM" QHAna service task and enter the details manually.

 ![Select hello-world.](images/workflow-editor/add_qhana_task4.png)